f5devcentral/vscode-f5/README_docs/project_ideas.md

 https://github.com/Microsoft/vscode/issues/53697
 > Yeah, use a formatter (as library) when creating the file.
 The most simple would be using JSON.stringify(stats, undefined, 4)
 - Want it formated like the vscode-rest-client
+-- found out that the real pretty view from this extension is actually a web view to apply fonts and color
 - more information about formating data in editor window https://stackoverflow.com/questions/29973357/how-do-you-format-code-in-visual-studio-code-vscode